msu-cse-outreach/technovation-book/_sources/2-Basics/code-along.rst

     </audio>
     </div>

-This last example illustrates the use of ``+`` to mean addition.
-We won't list all the Python arithmetic here since you can easily `look them up <>`_ when you need them.
+This example assignment illustrates the use of ``+`` to mean addition.
+We won't list all the Python *operators* here since you can easily `look them up <https://www.programiz.com/python-programming/operators>`_ when you need them.

 But some arithmetic operators that you might want to be aware of include:

 - ``-`` for subtraction or minus.